Search

 Another strategy I recommend for prospective purchasers is to engage a buyer’s agent who is familiar with the area in which they are buying.
 Unlike the vendor’s sales agent, a buyer’s agent works for the buyer and can help gather critical and objective information.

 Finally, having gathered all the available information it is time to assess how the identified risks are likely to impact the buyer.
 For example, where a flood risk is identified, we encourage the client to phone their insurer and find out if it is possible to insure the property against flood, and if so, is the annual premium affordable?
-It might be appropriate to discuss with a client whether they can afford the costs of employing preventative measures to mitigate climate risk at the property, and whether they have sufficient social support networks in place should they have to evacuate the property in a climate event.
-If the property is uninsurable due to recent climate events in that area, can the client afford the potential remediation works if the property is impacted again.
+It might also be appropriate to discuss with a client whether they can afford the costs of employing preventative measures to mitigate climate risk at the property, and whether they have sufficient social support networks in place should they have to evacuate the property in a climate event.
+If the property is uninsurable due to recent climate events in that area, we ask whether the client will be in a position to afford the potential remediation works if the property is impacted again.

 What are the most common challenges practitioners face during the due diligence process, especially in the context of environmental risks?

 One challenge practitioners face during the due diligence process is that commonly contracts will not annex a building information certificate and recent survey plan.
-This makes it difficult to ascertain whether the property being purchased has title defects.
+This makes it difficult to ascertain whether the property being purchased has title defects such as unapproved building works and boundary encroachments.
 Further, the extensive timeframes and cost associated with obtaining these searches often mean clients opt to proceed without this information.
 One tool purchasers might wish to consider in this situation is title insurance.
-Title insurance may provide protection against a range of title defects such as unapproved building works and boundary encroachments that were undisclosed and unknown to the purchaser at the time they purchased the property.
+Title insurance may provide protection against a range of title defects where the defect was undisclosed and unknown to the purchaser at the time they purchased the property.
+It is imperative that purchasers review the title insurance policy noting covered and excluded risks before deciding if the policy is right for them.
 Title insurance does not however extend to environmental risks.

 When it comes to assessing environmental risks that have already caused structural damage it is essential purchasers obtain pre-purchase pest and building reports from a reputable and impartial third-party professional.
-We’ve all heard the horror stories of people buying properties only to find out the property contained major structural damage from a past climate event.
-It can be difficult to observe this type of damage when the property has been renovated and it is important to be aware that there are limitations to what vendors and agents are required to disclose, for example in NSW the Property and Stock Agents Regulation 2022 prescribes that agents must disclose when a property has been subject to flood or bushfire, however this obligation is limited to when the climate event occurred within the last 5 years.
+We’ve all heard horror stories of someone buying a property only to find out the property contained major structural damage from a past climate event.
+It can be difficult to observe this type of damage when the property has been renovated and it is important to be aware there are limitations to what vendors and agents are required to disclose, for example in NSW the Property and Stock Agents Regulation 2022 prescribes that agents must disclose when a property has been subject to flood or bushfire, however this obligation is limited to where the climate event occurred within the last 5 years.

 How do you ensure that the information you rely on for property due diligence is both current and reliable?
 Can you share an example where up-to-date data significantly influenced the outcome of a transaction?